Do you need to appeal to the County Court from the conviction of a Magistrate?

 Appealing to the County Court from the conviction of a Magistrate is known as a County Court Conviction Appeal.

 Doogue + George have extensive experience in handling County Court appeals.
 If you need advice or representation in an appeal, you need advice from expert appeals lawyers.

 An appeal from the Magistrates Court is initiated by signing Appeal papers at the Criminal Registry office of the Magistrates Court.
 The appeal notice must be filed within 28 days of the hearing appealed from.

-The Sentence Appeal is heard in the County Court as hearing de novo.
-Which means that it is heard again with the evidence of the witnesses being heard and them being subject to cross-examination.
+The Conviction Appeal is heard in the County Court as a hearing de novo.
+This means that it is heard again with the evidence of the witnesses being heard and them being subject to cross-examination.
 The Judge is not bound by anything that has occurred in the Magistrates Court.

 At the end of the appeal the County Court Judge can set aside the decision of the Magistrate and dismiss the charges and/or impose their own sentence or they can dismiss the appeal.